The EU has bungled its response to coronavirus and it might never fully recover - KRDO

 On Tuesday night, Mauro Ferrari — the EU’s chief scientist — resigned from his position at the head of the European Research Council.
 In a statement to the Financial Times, Ferrari described his frustration at the EU’s handling of the coronavirus outbreak.

-“I have been extremely disappointed by the European response to Covid-19 … I arrived at the ERC a fervent supporter of the EU [but] the Covid-19 crisis completely changed my views.”
+“I have been extremely disappointed by the European response to Covid-19… I arrived at the ERC a fervent supporter of the EU [but] the Covid-19 crisis completely changed my views.”
+The European Research Council disputes Ferrari’s claim and believes his resignation was for reasons beyond the EU’s Covid-19 response.

-He’s not alone in thinking the EU’s immediate reaction to the crisis had been slow off the mark.
+But Ferrari is not alone in suggesting the EU’s immediate reaction to the crisis had been slow off the mark.
 “From day one, the EU was fighting an uphill struggle, as it rushed to piece together a pan-European response to a healthcare crisis with no real authority to do so,” says Andrea Renda, a senior research fellow at the Centre for European Policy Studies.

 The chief problem Brussels repeatedly faces is that it must operate at two speeds.
 On the one hand, the EU’s machinery acts as a pan-European arbiter, coordinating the issues that place the union in peril, from a centralized seat of power.